Paczki is a traditional Polish pastry filled with a sweet center. Usually fried, this recipe is baked to soft, golden perfection.

 Preparation

 In a small saucepan, warm the milk over medium until it reaches about 110F.
 Pour the warm milk, oil, egg yolks, and vanilla extract into the large mixing bowl with the dry ingredients.
 Use an electric mixer and whisk on high for 2 minutes.
-Slowly stir in the remaining 1/4 cup of flour, as needed, until the dough comes together.
+Slowly stir in the remaining 1/4 cup of flour, as needed, until the paczki dough comes together.
 I switched to the dough hook for this part.

 Re-roll the scraps and continue until all of the dough is used.
 Cover the dough with a clean, dry dishtowel and let it rise for about one hour.

 Preheat the oven to 375F.
-Bake the doughnuts for about 10 minutes, until they are just starting to turn golden and puff up.
+Bake the doughnuts for about 10 minutes, until they are just starting to turn golden brown and puff up.

 Melt the butter and place the sugar for coating on a shallow plate.
-As soon as the doughnuts come out of the oven, brush with the melted butter.
+As soon as the doughnuts come out of the oven, brush them with the melted butter.
 Flip each doughnut over and roll the tops in the sugar to coat.

 Serve immediately as these taste best when they are fresh and still warm.